AmosEgel/smuthi/README.rst

 2 Running simulations
 -----------------------
-SMUTHI is executed together with a single argument, specifying the input file that contains all parameters of the configuration to be simulated, see `3 The input file`_.
+SMUTHI is executed from the command line together with one argument, specifying the input file that contains all parameters of the configuration to be simulated, see `3 The input file`_.

 Open a command window (shell or Win Python Command Prompt) and type::